 I noticed you are also working on two small buildings in Pyrmont, are they your first new builds?

 Yes they are so it was an opportunity to start fresh.
 The houses are 30 square metres on the ground floor with an 18 square mezzanine level.
 So our projects are getting a little bigger!
 The clients, who are neighbours, wanted to build secondary buildings on the back of their two terraces facing the rear lane.
 Doing the project together means they have efficiencies in terms of fees and construction, and approvals are easier.
 There are no overshadowing issues.
 They plan to use them for short-term leases and essentially they are two little houses at the back of two terraces.
 We are using brickwork construction with a timber frame, a polished concrete floor and exposed timber trusses.
 Our approach had to comply with the heritage conservation area, so we have designed something that is contemporary but also considers the area.
 The clients saw value in the design and our approach is a new exercise in joinery.

 What else are you working on at the moment?

 A new house in Northwood, a house in Longeville currently under construction, as well as a couple of houses in Seaforth and Lindfield.
 It is nice to take all the hard work we have done on smaller spaces and apply those ideas to a slightly bigger scale.

-Brad Swartz Architects won the Emerging Interior Design Practice and a High Commendation, Residential Design, for the Darling Point Apartment at the Australian Institute of Design Awards (AIDA) 2017.
+Brad Swartz Architects won the Emerging Interior Design Practice and a High Commendation, Residential Design, for the Darling Point Apartment at the Australian Interior Design Awards (AIDA) 2017.
 The AIDA program is supported by Space – Australia.